cs50nestm/web/simulation/README.md

 ## Step 2: Do Some Reasearch

-Research and read a few articles about computer simulation.
+Read a few articles about computer simulation.
 A good starting point might be the Washington Post article linked above.
+Make sure to save the links to these articles to use as citations later on.

 ## Step 3: Write an Essay in a Google Doc